Submit Article

 • Plaintiff/Applicant: STX Corp

-• Legal Area: Contempt of court — Civil contempt
+• Legal Area: Contempt of court (civil contempt); freezing orders; disclosure of assets

-• Decision Type: Reasons for conclusions in respect of seven applications for committal
+• Decision Type: Reasons for conclusions on seven applications for committal

 • Counsel for Plaintiff: Christopher Anand s/o Daniel, Ganga d/o Avadiar & Foo Li Chuan Arlene (Advocatus Law LLP)